billsmaldon/2octave/README.md

 PIC18F4680 FIRMWARE v2.0 FOR PCB v2.0

+*NEW* MIDI Arpeggiator update for all PCB versions

+PIC18F4680 FIRMWARE v1.0a FOR PCB v1.0

+PIC18F4680 FIRMWARE v2.0a FOR PCB v2.0 & v2.1

-TEENSY LC FIRMWARE FOR PCB v2.0
+TEENSY LC FIRMWARE FOR PCB v2.0 & v2.1

+What's new?

+1. Firmware can be compiled for any PCB version
+2. 7 segment display flicker fixed
+3. Potentiometer latency can be adjusted
+4. Rotary encoder polarity
+5. Pentatonic Major and Pentatonic Minor scales
+6. Quick transpose
+7. MIDI Arpeggiator

-Copyright © 2022 Bill Smaldon
+Copyright © 2023 Bill Smaldon

 Licensed under the GNU GPL Version 3.